broadinstitute/import-service/WALKTHROUGH.md

 If you had set the fixture scope to `"session"`, you'd only get the cleanup at the end of the test run.

-For testing in our project, we define two important fixtures: a Flask client that wraps all the HTTP cloud function endpoints, and a database session that rolls back after the test completes.

-# TODO keep going from here

-#### The database session fixture
+#### Database fixtures

+`conftest.py` defines the fixture `_db_internal()` which creates a sqlite in-memory database and [monkeypatches](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) the database engine defined in the `db` module to point to the in-memory database, rather than requiring a real connection to a real database.

-The fixture `dbsession()` in `conftest.py` creates a new database session for every test function invocation.
+The fixture `dbconnection()` creates a new connection to that database for every test function invocation.
 The parameter `autouse=True` in the fixture decorator says to create this fixture at the beginning of _every_ test function, not just where it's requested in the function parameters.
-This is necessary because it [monkeypatches](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) the `get_session()` function on the `db` module to return a single session whose lifetime is scoped to the test function.

-This means that not only tests, but application code run by tests, uses the same session for the duration of the test function.
-Anything that happens during that session, including any commits and new-session chicanery, happens inside a transaction associated with the database connection.
-Once the test function completes, the transaction is rolled back and the database is restored to its original (empty) state.
+The fixture ensures that the database is restored to its original (empty) state by dropping all the data.

-You can see tests covering database behaviour in `functions/tests/test_db.py`.
+You can see tests covering database behaviour in `/app/tests/test_db.py`.

 ### Mocking objects

 Python testing makes heavy use of mocks, often replacing functions in modules to return a mock object with faked member variables.

-You can see some examples in `functions/test/test_sam.py`, where we use mocking to patch the call to `requests.get` to fake an HTTP response without making one for real.
-If you're feeling brave, `functions/test/test_auth.py` mocks functions on both the Rawls and Sam modules, making some function calls return exceptions and others return predefined values.
+You can see some examples in `/app/tests/test_sam.py`, where we use mocking to patch the call to `requests.get` to fake an HTTP response without making one for real.
+If you're feeling brave, `/app/tests/test_user_auth.py` mocks functions on both the Rawls and Sam modules, making some function calls return exceptions and others return predefined values.

 Figuring out how to refer to the function you want to patch depends on how your imports are organized.
 Let's say we want to mock `bar.expensive()` in this examples: